Laravel-Lang/lang/docs/statuses/sc.md

 </td><td width="50%">

 Two factor authentication is now enabled.
 Scan the following QR code using your phone's authenticator application or enter the setup key.

 </td></tr>
 <tr><td width="50%">

-Two factor authentication is now enabled.
-Scan the following QR code using your phone's authenticator application.

-</td><td width="50%">

-Two factor authentication is now enabled.
-Scan the following QR code using your phone's authenticator application.

-</td></tr>
-<tr><td width="50%">